 Parents of young children in 1996 were hit with a double Christmas whammy of must-have toys.
 Tickle Me Elmo, a stuffed version of the popular Sesame Street character that giggled when squeezed, caused a Cabbage Patch Kid-style frenzy that year, complete with stampeding crowds and injured store workers.
 If his belly was squeezed, the original Elmo doll would say "Oh, boy!
 That tickles!"

 Meanwhile, Beanie Babies, squishy stuffed animals with cute names, had enjoyed respectable sales for several years before toymaker H. Ty Warner decided to “retire” some of the successful animals, instantly turning them into hot commodities.
 Warner racked up more than $250 million in sales by the end of 1996, as kids and parents scoured the stores that Christmas season for the soon-to-be-collectibles, often settling for new, less sought-after babies instead.
 Among the rarest additions to the collection is Curly the Bear, who once sold on eBay for nearly $15,000.

 Honorable mention: Furby, Nintendo Game Boy

-In November 2006, Nintendo introduced this affordable, family-friendly game console alternative, featuring wireless remote controllers and other cool new features.
-Holiday shoppers waited for hours for the Wii, which was cheaper than its competition (Sony PlayStation 3 and Microsoft X-Box 360), and by Christmas Nintendo had sold some 3 million units.
+The history of Nintendo's Wii starts in 2006, when the company first introduced this affordable, family-friendly game console alternative, featuring wireless remote controllers and other cool new features.
+Holiday shoppers waited for hours for the Wii, which was cheaper than its competition (Sony PlayStation 3 and Microsoft X-Box 360), and by Christmas Nintendo had sold some three million units.
 Despite reported cases of tennis elbow among early adopters, the Wii emerged victorious among its generation of game consoles, selling more than 100 million units in its seven-year run.

 Honorable mention: Razor Scooter, Bratz dolls, Webkinz, Zhu Zhu Pets